 Hello!
 I am an associate professor of political science at the Maxwell School of Citizenship & Public Affairs at Syracuse University.
 I hold a PhD in Politics from Princeton University.

 My research and teaching interests include international relations, human rights and humanitarianism, and asylum and migration.
-My forthcoming book, Discrimination and Delegation: Explaining State Responses to Refugees (Oxford University Press), asks why countries open their borders to some refugees while blocking others, and why a number of countries have given the United Nations control of asylum procedures and refugee camps on their territory.
+My book, Discrimination and Delegation: Explaining State Responses to Refugees (Oxford University Press, 2021), asks why countries open their borders to some refugees while blocking others, and why a number of countries have given the United Nations control of asylum procedures and refugee camps on their territory.
 This project draws on my doctoral dissertation, which received the Best Dissertation Award from the Migration and Citizenship section of the American Political Science Association, and the Distinguished Book Prize from the Ethnicity, Nationalism, & Migration Studies section of the International Studies Association.
-Previously, I received the Migration and Citizenship section’s Best Dissertation Award and was named an Emerging Diversity Scholar by the University of Michigan’s National Center For Institutional Diversity.
+Previously, I received the Migration and Citizenship section’s Best Dissertation Award and was named an Emerging Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.

 My research has been supported by the National Science Foundation and the American Philosophical Society, and my articles have appeared or are forthcoming in Annual Review of Sociology, International Interactions, International Journal of Human Rights, Journal of Ethnic and Migration Studies, and other journals.
 I have also written for general readers in The Washington Post’s Monkey Cage and have been quoted by outlets including The New York Times, NPR, and CNN.

 Not sure how to pronounce my name?
 Click below to listen to a pronunciation guide.